slimgroup/XConv/paper/manuscript.md

 - 20 epochs`
 - ADAM with initial learning rate of ``.003``
 - MNSIST dataset for varying batch size and probing size
+- Always keep first layer intact since the input is already in memory for free.

 ### Table: {#MNIST-batch}
 |           | ``B=32``   | ``B=64``   | ``B=128``  | ``B=256``  | ``B=512``  | ``B=1024`` |